 When in Lisbon, there’s no better place than a tasca to have lunch while feeling the city’s beating pulse.

 The service is whirlwind fast but extremely welcoming.
 The food portions are huge but affordable.
-There’s a mother-like worried voice that shouts from the kitchen if you haven’t finished your meal when the waiter takes back your half-full dish.
-“Was it not good?
+There’s a worried, motherly voice that shouts from the kitchen if you didn’t finish your meal: “Was it not good?
 Would you prefer something else?”

 No one should eat without enjoying their meal and no one at a tasca pressures you to give up your table.
 If a customer, regular or not, is in a hurry and the restaurant is full, the waiter will kindly but firmly ask you to scoot over and share the table.
 If there’s room for one more, there’s room for one more.